awsdocs/aws-sdk-for-javascript-v3/doc_source/transcribe-app-browser-script.md

           const result = data.Body;
           // Create a variable for the string version of the readable stream. let stringResult = "";
-          // Use 'yeidlUnit8Chunks' to convert the readable streams into JSON. for await (let chunk of yieldUint8Chunks(result)) {
+          // Use 'yieldUnit8Chunks' to convert the readable streams into JSON. for await (let chunk of yieldUint8Chunks(result)) {
             stringResult += String.fromCharCode.apply(null, chunk);
           }
           // The setTimeout function waits while readable stream is converted into JSON. setTimeout(function () {
-            // Parse JSON into human readable transcript, which will be displayed on user interface (UI). const outputJSON = JSON.parse(stringResult).results.transcripts[0]
+            // Parse JSON into human readable transcript, which will be displayed on user interface (UI). const outputJSON =
-              .transcript;
+              JSON.parse(stringResult).results.transcripts[0].transcript;
             // Create name for transcript, which will be displayed. const outputJSONTime = JSON.parse(stringResult)
               .jobName.split("/")[0]